judka-uriel/uriel-book/uriel_en.md

 But these are mainly personal quirks of religion's followers.
 Worse is when symptoms of autism manifest in attitudes toward other people — and then the capacity for compassion disappears.
-And indeed, many Orthodoxes behave like autistics who lack empathy and are incapable of sympathizing with other people.
+And indeed, many Orthodoxes behave like autistic people who lack empathy and are incapable of sympathizing with other people.
-Here it is not accidentally said that they are not autistics, but like autistics — because autistics cannot help their autism, whereas Orthodoxes consciously choose insensitivity and indifference to the suffering of others, i.e., this is a moral problem.
+Here it is not accidentally said that they are not autistic people, but like autistic people — because autistic people cannot help their autism, whereas Orthodoxes consciously choose insensitivity and indifference to the suffering of others, i.e., this is a moral problem.
 -->

 | in these commandments, which I command you today, there is nothing incomprehensible or inaccessible |